Starbucks Corporation (SBUX) Shares Down Despite Recent Market Volatility

-Starbucks Corporation (NASDAQ: SBUX)’s stock price has decreased by -2.15 compared to its previous closing price of 102.50. but the company has seen a -2.63% decline in its stock price over the last five trading sessions.
+Starbucks Corporation (NASDAQ: SBUX)’s stock price has decreased by -0.30 compared to its previous closing price of 99.38.
+Despite this, the company has seen a fall of -5.63% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/07/23 that Starbucks Chief to Testify Before Senate Panel, Sen. Sanders Says

 Is It Worth Investing in Starbucks Corporation (NASDAQ: SBUX) Right Now?